PDF Analyzer Tools for Structure, Summaries, Cited Answers

 | Rescrito | Simple AI outputs from a PDF | No | Summaries, questions, extraction, and writing outputs | Do not assume citation-backed proof | Verify extracted facts before reuse |

-Table 1: Use a structure analyzer when the problem is the file.
-Use an AI analyzer when the problem is the meaning.
-Use a cited workflow when the result will support a decision, memo, review, paper, or public claim.
+Table 1: Use a file inspector when the problem is the file.
+Use an AI reader when the problem is the meaning.
+Use a cited tool when the answer will support a memo, paper, review, or public claim.

 Source basis for this comparison